sbnb-io/sunny-osprey/README.md

-# The Sixth Sense for Security Guards - Powered by Gemma 3n
+# Sixth Sense for Security Guards - Powered by Gemma 3n

 Sunny Osprey is an AI-powered buddy for security guards - one that never sleeps, blinks, or calls in sick.
 It monitors live security camera feeds and asks **Google’s Gemma 3n** model to detect unusual or suspicious activity, including emergencies like someone collapsing on the street.
 The entire system runs locally on a consumer-grade NVIDIA GPU.
-This ensures privacy, low latency, data sovereignty, and avoids cloud inference costs (which can exceed \$75/month per camera, based on our usage).
+This ensures privacy, low latency, data sovereignty, and avoids cloud inference costs (which can exceed $75/month per camera, based on our usage) while keeping all footage on-site to block centralized surveillance abuses that can fuel authoritarian control.
 **Sunny Osprey delivers real safety impact in our communities by detecting unusual activity - including potential medical emergencies - before it becomes a threat.**